Why You Need an In-House Training Program

-Developing an in-house training program, if done right, costs time and money, both of which are in short supply in most small businesses.
-However, it can help your company run more efficiently, boost productivity and increase employee retention, which makes it a good investment in your future.
-Here are just some of the ways a training program can help you:
+Developing an in-house training program, if done right, costs time and money--both of which are in short supply for most small businesses.
+However, it can help your company run more efficiently, boost productivity and increase employee retention if implemented correctly, which makes it a good investment in your future.
+Here are just a few ways that a training program can help you:

-If you think you need a training program, you probably do, but it’s wise to take some time to assess where the training gaps are.
+If you are interested in developing a training program, it’s wise to take some time to assess where the training gaps are.
 Do all employees know the ins and outs of your products and services so they can explain them to customers?
 Is everyone up to speed on the technology and software you use?
-Could training help your outside sales people increase their output?
+Could training help your outside sales representatives increase their output?
 Get with your supervisors and team leaders and have them identify areas that would be helped by a training program.
 Be sure to explain the benefits and get their buy-in before beginning.
 Otherwise, you’re likely to face complaints when their team members are taken away from day-to-day duties to attend training sessions.

 If you’re lucky enough to find someone who’s make a good in-house trainer, make it worth their while to take on the additional duties of training others: give them a bonus or a promotion and make sure they get the recognition they deserve.
 Consider sending them to outside conferences or workshops so they can share what they’ve learned with the rest of the staff.